-You can learn how to analyze and apply financial rules and regulations, generate financial records and communicate these reports with internal and external stakeholders.
-You may also gain valuable experience in business strategy, risk management, information systems, quantitative analysis and business ethics.
+You can also gain valuable skills in and knowledge of business strategy, risk management, information systems, quantitative analysis and business ethics.

-The degree can also help you explore the current business landscape and develop analytical, critical thinking and strong communication skills to prepare you for a variety of jobs for accounting majors, from financial planning and consulting to budget management and data analysis.
+An accounting degree can also help you explore the current business landscape and develop analytical, critical thinking and strong communication skills to prepare you for a variety of jobs for accounting majors.
+From financial planning and consulting to budget management and data analysis.

 Advancing your education can prepare you to enter the fast-growing financial world.
-Explore the jobs below to learn more about these alternative careers for accountants:
+While many accountants pursue traditional roles, explore the jobs below to learn more about the alternative careers for accounting degree holders:

 - Financial Analyst: If you want to become a financial analyst, you can expect to work with individuals and organizations to make strategic decisions based on shareholder interests, stock viability, growth expectations, competition and more.
-Financial analysts earned a median of $83,660 in 2020, according to BLS data.
-Working as a financial analyst can also offer job growth.
-BLS predicts analyst jobs will grow by 5% by 2029 as big data and technological advances make higher quality analysis possible.
+Financial analysts earned a median of $95,570 in 2021, according to BLS data.* Working as a financial analyst can also offer job growth.
+BLS predicts analyst jobs will grow by 9% by 2031 (or roughly 31,000 new jobs) as big data and technological advances make higher quality analysis possible.*

 Is an Accounting Degree Worth It?

-Whether your goal is to become a financial accountant, managerial accountant or you’re interested in alternative careers for accountants, you’ll need a bachelor’s degree to start your career in the financial world.
+Whether your goal is to become a financial accountant, managerial accountant or you’re interested in alternative careers for accountants, you’ll need at least a bachelor’s degree to start your career in the financial world.

 Wondering if a master's degree in accounting is worth it?
-If you're interested in a particular facet of accounting and finance and want to boost your overall expertise, going on to earn a master's degree in accounting will let you dive deeper into an area of specialization when you select a concentration in forensic accounting, auditing or taxation.
+If you're interested in a particular facet of accounting and finance and want to boost your overall expertise, going on to earn a master's degree in accounting will let you dive deeper into an area of specialization when you select a concentration in taxation, forensic accounting, or auditing.

-It is important to make the most of your education through considering your career goals and interests, said Griffith.
+It's important to make the most of your education by considering your professional and personal goals.
 Getting an internship, taking relevant electives – such as finance, financial planning and economics – and developing soft skills like communication, data analysis and problem-solving can help set an applicant apart when entering these high-demand financial careers.

 Danielle Gagnon is a freelance writer focused on higher education.
 Connect with her on LinkedIn.